The Stolen Sicilian Caravaggio

 Oratory of San Lorenzo interior with a digital reproduction of the stolen Caravaggio painting above the altar.
 Fabrizio Garrisi/CC BY-SA 4.0

 Speculation about the state of the painting runs rife with wild rumors.
-Unconfirmed theories include that it was burnt in a fire; put in an abandoned farm building for safekeeping where pigs and rats ate it; sliced into pieces; or even damaged during the steal when the thieves rolled the canvas up, causing paint to crack and disintegrate.
+Unconfirmed theories include that it was burned in a fire; put in an abandoned farm building for safekeeping where pigs and rats ate it; sliced into pieces; or even damaged during the steal when the thieves rolled the canvas up, causing the paint to crack and disintegrate.

 Some are more optimistic about the painting’s condition and believe that it remains intact, whether still in the possession of a mafia boss or sold to another party.
-In recent years, Italian officials have followed leads to Switzerland and eastern Europe, but the mystery of the painting’s whereabouts continues.
+In recent years, Italian officials have followed leads to Switzerland and Eastern Europe, but the mystery of the painting’s whereabouts continues.
 Hopefully, the day will come when the public can once again view and gaze admiringly at Caravaggio’s original “Nativity With Saints Francis and Lawrence.”

 What arts and culture topics would you like us to cover?
 Please email ideas or feedback to [email protected]